-- Identification of impairment indicators of the exploration and evaluation asset; - Determination of useful lives of plant and equipment; - · Functional currency; and - Rehabilitation provisions.
+- Identification of impairment indicators of the exploration and evaluation asset; - Determination of useful lives of plant and equipment; - Functional currency; and - Rehabilitation provisions.

 The preparation of the consolidated financial statements requires the Company to make estimates and assumptions about the future.
 Actual results may differ from those estimates as the estimation process is inherently uncertain.
 Estimates are reviewed on an ongoing basis and are based on historical experience and other facts and circumstances.
 Revisions to estimates and the resulting effects on the carrying amounts of the Company's assets and liabilities are accounted for prospectively.
-The Company has outlined information about assumptions and other sources of estimation uncertainty, as at December 31, 2020, that have a risk of resulting in a material adjustment to the carrying amounts of rehabilitation provisions within the next year.
+The Company has outlined information about assumptions and other sources of estimation uncertainty, as at December 31, 2022, that have a risk of resulting in a material adjustment to the carrying amounts of rehabilitation provisions within the next year.

 Identification of impairment indicators of the exploration and evaluation asset The carrying amount of the Company's exploration and evaluation asset does not necessarily represent present or future values, and judgment is required to determine if there are indicators of impairment.
-At each reporting period, the Company applies judgment in assessing whether there are any indicators of impairment relating to exploration and evaluation assets.
-If any such indicator exists, then an impairment test is performed by the Company.
-Indicators of impairment may include (i) the period during which the Company has the right to explore in the specific area has expired during the period or will expire in the near future, (ii) substantive expenditure on further exploration for an evaluation of mineral resources in the specific area is neither budgeted nor planned, (iii) sufficient data exists to support that extracting the resources will not be technically feasible or commercially viable and (iv) facts and circumstances suggest that the carrying amount exceeds the recoverable amount.
+At the end of each reporting period, management applies judgment in assessing whether there are any indicators of impairment relating to exploration and evaluation assets.
+If there are indicators of impairment, the recoverable amount of the related asset is estimated in order to determine the extent of any impairment.
+Indicators of impairment may include: (i) the period during which the Company has the right to explore in the specific area has expired during the period or will expire in the near future and is not expected to be renewed; (ii) substantive expenditure on further exploration for an evaluation of mineral resources in the specific area is neither budgeted nor planned; (iii) exploration for and evaluation of mineral resources in the specific area have not led to the discovery of commercially viable quantities of mineral resources and the entity has decided to discontinue such activities in the specific area; and (iv) sufficient data exists to indicate that the carrying amount of the exploration and evaluation asset is unlikely to be recovered in full from successful development or by sale.
+No impairment indicators were identified by management as at December 31, 2022.